Last update 28-04-2025

 Cross-border shipments

-• The Ministry for the Ecological Transition and the Demographic Challenge, for shipments of waste to or from third party countries from outside the EU.
+• The Ministry for the Ecological Transition and Demographic Challenge, for waste shipments to or from non-EU third countries;

-• The Autonomous Communities, for shipment of waste to or from EU countries.
+• The autonomous communities, for waste shipments to or from EU countries

 Shipments between Autonomous Communities

-• In the event of operators who will be shipping the waste for disposal operations or for the recovery of mixed household waste, hazardous waste and waste to be determined in regulatory terms, they must present a prior notification to the competent authorities of the Autonomous Community of origin and destination, which are responsible for authorising shipments of this type.
+Such waste shipments must always be accompanied by an identification document, for monitoring and control purposes.
+Operators who will be shipping the waste for disposal operations or for the recovery of mixed household waste, hazardous waste and other regulated waste must submit an advance notice to the authorities of the autonomous community of origin and destination responsible for authorising shipments of this type.

 Shipments within an Autonomous Community